aws-samples/retail-demo-store/README.md

 #### Amazon Pinpoint Campaigns
-If you chose to have the Amazon Pinpoint campaigns automatically built (‘Auto-Configure Pinpoint’ is set to ‘Yes’ in the CloudFormation template) , this process will take an additional 20-30 minutes
+If you chose to have the Amazon Pinpoint campaigns automatically built (‘Auto-Configure Pinpoint’ is set to ‘Yes’ in the CloudFormation template), this process will take an additional 20-30 minutes.
 Once the Pinpoint campaigns are created, they will be automatically visbile in the [Web UI](src/web-ui).
-However, there are some manual steps required in the deployment steps for enabling the Pinpoint channels -
+However, there are some manual steps described below that are required for enabling the Pinpoint channels.

 ##### Pinpoint Emails:

 *PinpointEmailFromAddress:*
 By Default, AWS Accounts have  [emails set up in a sandbox environement](https://docs.aws.amazon.com/pinpoint/latest/userguide/channels-email.html).
-To enable the functionality, you need to complete the manual steps for either -
+To enable the functionality, you need to complete either of the following manual steps.
 * Verifying the email addresses you want to send and receive emails from.
-More info [here](https://docs.aws.amazon.com/pinpoint/latest/userguide/channels-email-manage-verify.html) This is the easiest and recommended approach for demos.
+More info [here](https://docs.aws.amazon.com/pinpoint/latest/userguide/channels-email-manage-verify.html).
+This is the easiest and recommended approach for demos and workshops.
 * Request to be removed from the sandbox environment.
-More info [here](https://docs.aws.amazon.com/pinpoint/latest/userguide/channels-email-setup-production-access.html) This is recommended only for production workloads and the Retail Demo Store is intended to be used for demonstration purposes only.
+More info [here](https://docs.aws.amazon.com/pinpoint/latest/userguide/channels-email-setup-production-access.html).
+This is recommended only for production workloads and the Retail Demo Store is intended to be used for demonstration purposes only.

 ##### Pinpoint SMS
 *PinpointSMSLongCode:*